CyrusGandevia/StockVision/README.md

 <img src="https://i.imgur.com/8gu44uT.png" height="200" width="356">

-Although the prediction's shape doesn't entirely mimic this trend, if we look closer at it, we see that the shape of the predicted line does quite a decent job of matching the general trend of the stock price from September 1st to September 10th.
+Although the prediction's shape doesn't entirely mimic this trend, if we look closer at it, we see that the shape of the predicted line (blue line) does quite a decent job of matching the general trend of the stock price from September 1st to September 10th.

 <img src="https://i.imgur.com/1cgUnCr.png" height="200" width="356">